Cold brew coffee is fantastic to drink on a sunny day, but what about making it the best way possible?

 Filtering the cold brew coffee is the hardest part of the brewing process of cold brew coffee.
 I always brew my cold brew coffee in a French press.
 The French press has a great plunger with a filter at the bottom.

 Most of the time, I will make cold brew coffee and fill up the French press to its max level.
 Then, after the cold brew has steeped for long enough, I will add the plunger and press it down.
-The coffee grounds will be pressed to the bottom, and you are left with a clean cold brew concentrate.
+You will press the coffee grounds to the bottom, leaving you with a clean cold brew concentrate.

 After the brewing process, grab a sieve and pour the cold brew concentrate into it.
 Ensure a clean mug or container is placed on the bottom to collect all of the delicious coffee.